IngridAtMicrosoft/DocsContent/singlesource/interactive-svg.md

 ## On-click event

 The svg uses an on-click event to show or hide portions of the diagram.
+It also overs tooltips when you hover over it, and links out to other pages.

 ## Diagram

-<iframe src="media/clickable1.svg" height=800 width=1000 frameborder=no scrolling=no></iframe>
+<iframe src="media/clickable2.svg" height=800 width=1000 frameborder=no scrolling=no></iframe>